padrig64/ValidationFramework/README.md

 Simple and flexible validation framework mainly (but not strictly) designed to validate user input and provide appropriate feedback.

 Please refer to the [WIKI](https://github.com/padrig64/ValidationFramework/wiki) for more information.

+Note that the upcoming release 4 will be based on the [PropertiesFramework](https://github.com/LeanFrameworks/PropertiesFramework).